STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 And I

-💬 "My vet gave us zeolite.
-This powder was a blessing for my cat.
+💬 "My vet gave us the zeolite from Steinkraft.
+This powder was a godsend for my cat.
 The nighttime scratching stopped.
-I was really worried and didn't want to resort to chemicals."
+I was really worried and I did n't want to use harsh chemicals ."

 – Anna Z.